statgenlmu/jaatha/README.md

 ===============

 Jaatha is a fast parameter estimation method primarily designed for Evolutionary Biology.
-Details are described in
+The method is described in

 > Mathew, L. A., Staab, P. R., Rose, L. E. and Metzler, D. (2013),
 > [Why to account for finite sites in population genetic studies and